arturjordao/LayerLottery/README.md

 # LayerLottery

-Our implementation will be released soon.
+The source code will be released soon.

 Please cite our paper in your publications if it helps your research.
 ```bash